High-dimensional variable clustering based on maxima of a weakly dependent random process: Further results

 the empirical Pickands dependence function associated to the $k$-th subvector of $\textbf{X}$p.
 We consider the empirical process of the difference between estimates of the Pickands dependence functions of subvectors $\textbf{X}^{(O_g)}, g \in \{1,\dots,G\},$ and the estimator of the Pickands dependence function of $\textbf{X}$:

-where $\hat{A}_{n,m}^{(O)}(\textbf{t}) = \sum_{g=1}^G w^{(O_g)}(\textbf{t}) \hat{A}_{n,m}^{(O_g)}(\textbf{t}^{(O_g)})$.
+where $\hat{\mathpzc{A}}_{n,m}^{(O)}(\textbf{t}) = \sum_{g=1}^G w^{(O_g)}(\textbf{t}) \hat{\mathpzc{A}}_{n,m}^{(O_g)}(\textbf{t}^{(O_g)})$.
 Noticing that multiplying the above process by $d$ and taking $\textbf{t} = (d^{-1},\dots,d^{-1})$ gives

-Hence, the weak convergence of the above empirical process will immediately comes down from the one of the empirical process in $\mathcal{E}_{nG}$, as stated in the theorem below. \begin{theorem} Consider the AI-block model in Definition \ref{def:AI_block_models} with a given partition $O$, i.e., $A = A^{(O)}$.
+Hence, the weak convergence of the above empirical process will immediately comes down from the one of the empirical process in $\mathcal{E}_{nG}$, as stated in the theorem below. \begin{theorem} Consider the AI-block model in Definition \ref{def:AI_block_models} with a given partition $O$, i.e., $\mathpzc{A} = \mathpzc{A}^{(O)}$ where the latter is defined in Equation \eqref{eq:conv_pick}.
 Under Conditions \ref{ass:domain}, \ref{ass:regularity}, \ref{ass:smooth} and $\sqrt{k}(C_m - C) \rightsquigarrow \Gamma$, the empirical process $\mathcal{E}_{nG}$ converges weakly in $\ell^{\infty}(\Delta_{d-1})$ to a tight Gaussian process having representation

-where $N_C$ is a continuous tight Gaussian process with representation
+where $N_{C_\infty}$ is a continuous tight Gaussian process with representation

-and $B_C$ is a continuous tight Gaussian process with covariance function
+and $B_{C_\infty}$ is a continuous tight Gaussian process with covariance function